 Now try to join the domain again.
 If successful, keep in mind that only users and groups who are in the local domain will be able to log on the computer.

-In the example output above that shows the setting's current values, local policy is listed, meaning that the setting is managed locally through config because an AD Bridge Enterprise Group Policy setting is not managing the setting.
-Typically, with AD Bridge Enterprise, you would manage the DomainManagerIgnoreAllTrusts setting by using the corresponding Group Policy setting, but you cannot apply Group Policy Objects (GPOs) to the computer until after it is added to the domain.
-The corresponding AD Bridge Enterprise policy setting is named Lsass: Ignore all trusts during domain enumeration.
+In the example output above that shows the setting's current values, local policy is listed, meaning that the setting is managed locally through config because an AD Bridge Group Policy setting is not managing the setting.
+Typically, with AD Bridge, you would manage the DomainManagerIgnoreAllTrusts setting by using the corresponding Group Policy setting, but you cannot apply Group Policy Objects (GPOs) to the computer until after it is added to the domain.
+The corresponding AD Bridge policy setting is named Lsass: Ignore all trusts during domain enumeration.

 For information on the arguments of config, run the following command: